- Dr. Carolina Fabelo

 Contact VEG Emergency Vet Hospital if Your Dog Has Anxiety

-If you do suspect that your dog has anxiety don’t hesitate to call VEG.
-We have locations all over the country that are open 24/7 and our team is ready to guide you and your pet in the right direction.
+If you do suspect that your dog has anxiety, don’t hesitate to call VEG.
+We have locations all over the country that are open 24/7 to help.
 You can speak directly with an emergency vet who will provide advice on your pet’s condition.
-Contact VEG today!